usnistgov/ARIAC/wiki/misc/updates.md

 Wiki | [Home](../../README.md) | [Documentation](../documentation/documentation.md) | [Tutorials](../tutorials/tutorials.md) | [Qualifiers](../qualifiers/qualifier.md) | [Finals](../finals/finals.md)

 -------------------------------------------------

+## Released 2021, May 31

+- This new update addresses issue [#112](https://github.com/usnistgov/ARIAC/issues/112).
+- Docker images to be used for the finals will be released once issue [#109](https://github.com/usnistgov/ARIAC/issues/109) is fixed.

 ## Released 2021, May 30

 - Updated finals_practice2.yaml and finals_practice3.yaml so no product is required to be flipped during assembly.
 This is to conform to what was written in the wiki.